rexsez/Library-App/README.md

 # Library-App

-This is our graduation project, which is about library management system.
+This is out graduation project, which is about library management system.